 This region of Spain is not as popular as Costa del Sol or islands like Ibiza, which is good and bad.
 Good because there aren’t that many tourists here and it’s relatively quiet.
 Bad because this region is beautiful, picturesque, and filled with gorgeous coastlines that I wish they did advertise more so I would have visited sooner.
-I can’t believe I’ve been coming to Spain for 6 years and never made it here!
+I can’t believe I’ve been coming to Spain for six years and never made it here!
 Costa Brava has become one of my favorite spots in Spain and Girona one of my favorite cities.

 One of the most famous of these sieges began in May 1809 when the city was besieged by 35,000 French Napoleonic troops until disease and famine compelled it to surrender that December.
-I actually got to see a reenactment of one of the battles from this siege while I was in Girona.
-It was a quite a spectacle seeing everyone dressed up and unlike reenactments in the United States, you got “on the battlefield” with everyone.
-Tons of people intermingled with the re-enactors and taking photos on the field.
-It also meant that the cannons and guns got scaringly close to me.
+I actually got to see a reenactment of one of the battles from this siege while I was there.
+It was a quite a spectacle seeing everyone dressed up, and unlike reenactments in the United States, you got “on the battlefield” with everyone else.
+Tons of people intermingled with the reenactors and took photos on the field.
+It also meant that the cannons and guns got scarily close to me.

 The City History Museum — Are you a history buff?
 Good, me too!
 I try to visit every history museum I come across.
 After all, you can’t know where people are if you don’t know where they have been.
-The Girona history museum does a good job of explaining the city’s complex and often turbulent history.
+Girona’s history museum does a good job of explaining the city’s complex and often turbulent history.

 The Jewish Quarter — The 12th century saw the birth of a flourishing Jewish community that was ended in 1492 when the Jews were expelled from Spain.
-Today, the Jewish quarter is one of the best preserved historic sites in Europe with centuries-old houses and facades still in wonderful condition.
+Today, the Jewish Quarter is one of the best preserved historic sites in Europe, with centuries-old houses and façades still in wonderful condition.
 There is also a museum to visit, though I didn’t make it there.
 However, this writer did and had some interesting comments.

-El Celler de Can Roca — Owned by the famous Roca brothers and considered the second best in the world, a meal here will cost “mucho dinero” (a lot of money) but if you have the money to spend, why not eat at one of the top restaurants in the world?
+El Celler de Can Roca — Owned by the famous Roca brothers and considered the second best in the world, a meal here will cost mucho dinero (a lot of money), but if you have the money to spend, why not eat at one of the top restaurants in the world?
 The brothers catered our blogger conference (crazy, huh?) and the food was heavenly.
 I am sure the restaurant is just as mouth watering.

-Gorge on the food – Ok, this activity isn’t limited to this city.
-Eating is one of the greatest activities in all of Spain but in Girona, eating is truly an art form.
+Gorge on the food — OK, this activity isn’t limited to this city.
+Eating is one of the greatest activities in all of Spain, but in Girona, eating is truly an art form.
 I went overboard on the tapas, cured ham, and ice cream.
 For tapas, check out Txalaka.

 Girona offers a place to experience the Catalonian region without the hordes in nearby Barcelona.
-It also makes for a good gateway city into the regions of Costa Brava with its villages, famous coastline, and access to the Pyrenees.
+It also makes for a good gateway city into the regions of Costa Brava, with its villages, famous coastline, and access to the Pyrenees.